+In contrast, the DODAF framework adopts a more specific meaning for the concept of a capability, which is depicted in figure 1.
+This representation is notable in its modeling of resources as abstractions of information, material, and performers.
 Architectures define how such capabilities should be resourced to achieve these desirable effects.
-This requires consideration of the system of interest's variety, mode, and mereology.
-Within the architecture, activities consume resources that are in one state, and produce resources that cause a transition to another state.
-Performers perform activities that change the state of resources.
-Performers do this under conditions that affect their performance.
-Performers do this by following guidance to perform tasks under specified conditions.
-All this can be measured, so the performance of an activity can be assessed against standards for that performance.
+This requires consideration of the system of interest's variety, mode, and mereology, as well as the praxis of its production.
+Within the DODAF framework, activities consume resources that are in one state and produce resources that result in a transition to another state.
+Performers perform these activities under conditions that affect their performance.
+Performers do this by following guidance sufficient for guiding them to competently perform tasks under specified conditions which will produce acceptable outcomes.
+All this should be measurable so that the performance of an activity can be assessed against standards for that performance.

 In general, activities consume resources and produce other resources.
 Activities produce resources which can be used by other activities to accomplish further transformations of resources.
 Since performing an activity by trial and error is unreliable, the steps of an activity should be performed under a defined set of conditions.
 These conditions affect the way a performer can carry out an activity, and these conditions are seldom perfect in the real world.
 These constraints limit anomalous behaviors; this guidance can take the form of rules, standards, and agreements.
-An important example of such constraints deserves special attention, since activities are performed at physical locations, which make it important for co-location, since certain resources are only available at specific locations.
+An important example of such constraints deserves special attention since activities are performed at physical locations, which make it important for co-location, since certain resources are only available at specific locations.